shashank-sharma/100-days-of-code/log.md

 ### Day 25: January 27, 2017

 Added search user function which will help any user to search any particular user information by scraping facebook user.

+### Day 26: January 28, 2017

+Fixed bugs in fabot program.
+After few days I noticed that facebook site div class kept on changing.
+So I changed some variables to make it work.
+Now its working fine.